Veil-of-Aether/worldbuilding/Characters/Merfolk/thalina.md

 # Thalina
 ### Coral Gardens caretaker

-Tender of the Coral Gardens, the source of many healing herbs and relics
+Thalina tends to the Coral Gardens, which provide many herbs and other such things.
+She keeps the gardens in order, takes care of dying plants, and more.